Panic of 1873: Railroad strike

 The railroad industry in the United States had seen major growth in the decades before 1873, driven in part by strong European interest in bonds issued by railroad companies.
 The failure of Jay Cooke & Co., heavily invested in railroad bonds, triggered a crisis in the railroad industry.

 In 1877, steep wage cuts led American railroad workers to launch the series of protests and riots later dubbed Great Railroad Strike.
 Initial protests broke out in Martinsburg, West Virginia, after the Baltimore and Ohio Railroad (B&O) cut workers' pay for the third time in a year.
 West Virginia Governor Henry M. Mathews sent the militia, under Colonel Charles J. Faulkner, to restore order but was unsuccessful, largely because the militia sympathized with the workers.
-The governor called on US President Rutherford B. Hayes for federal assistance, and Hayes dispatched federal troops.
+The governor called on U.S. President Rutherford B. Hayes for federal assistance, and Hayes dispatched federal troops.
 That restored peace to Martinsburg but proved controversial, with many newspapers critical of Mathews' characterization of the strikes as an "insurrection", rather than an act of desperation and frustration.
-One notable paper recorded a striking worker's perspective that he "had might as well die by the bullet as to starve to death by inches".
+The Martinsburg Statesman recorded a striking worker's perspective that he "might as well die by the bullet as to starve to death by inches".

 Within a week, similar protests had erupted in other cities.
 In Baltimore, Maryland where strikers set fire to buildings owned by B.& O. Railroads and an outnumbered militia guard division opened fire when they were surrounded by rioters, killing 10 and injuring 25 more leading to a days-long standoff at Camden Yards.

 In New York, striking workers began pelting arriving trains with thrown objects, prompting a response from local police.
-Pennsylvania saw perhaps the worst violence of the railroad strikes; see Pittsburgh railroad strike of 1877, Reading Railroad massacre and Scranton general strike.
+Pennsylvania saw perhaps the worst violence of the railroad strikes; notably in the Pittsburgh railroad strike of 1877, the Reading Railroad massacre and the Scranton general strike.
 In Chicago, Illinois, striking workers brought freight and passenger trains to a standstill, leading to an order from judge Thomas Drummond that such actions were illegal.
 The United States Marshals Service responded by arresting dozens of strikers.
 In Missouri, strikers also brought rail traffic to a halt, and at least 18 people died in conflicts.

 In July 1877, the market for lumber crashed, leading several Michigan lumber companies to go bankrupt.
 Within a year, the effects of this second business slump reached all the way to California.